hissalht/simple_shmup_pico8/notes.md

 # ideas
 - vertical hud

+## enemy system
+- spawn 2 enemy type multiple time
+- information for position idea from A.
+    - give an array of offsets from 1 enemy to the next
+- enemy type should contain
+    - hp
+    - attack type
+    - movement speed

 ## explosions
 - varied particles in size colors
 - big center explosion ball that pops and shrinks ?